dsavvinov/barebones-kotlin-multiplatform/README.md

 - Metadata artifacts and Platform Artifacts, their purpose
 - Metadata compilations and Platform compilations
 - Is .kotlin_metadata needed? (no, but yes)
+- iosMain - looks like a leaf, but it's not (and that's why we're not compiling it)